varocarbas/FlexibleParser/README.md

 At the moment, FlexibleParser is formed by the following independent parts:

-[UnitParser](https://github.com/varocarbas/FlexibleParser/blob/master/all_readme/UnitParser.md) ([C# code](https://github.com/varocarbas/FlexibleParser/tree/master/all_code/UnitParser/Source) and [all_binaries](https://github.com/varocarbas/FlexibleParser/tree/master/all_binaries)/UnitParser.dll).
+[UnitParser](https://github.com/varocarbas/FlexibleParser/blob/master/all_readme/UnitParser.md) ([C# code](https://github.com/varocarbas/FlexibleParser/tree/master/all_code/UnitParser/Source), [all_binaries](https://github.com/varocarbas/FlexibleParser/tree/master/all_binaries)/UnitParser.dll and https://github.com/varocarbas/FlexibleParser/blob/master/all_comments/UnitParser.XML with the IntelliSense information).
 It allows to easily deal with a wide variety of situations involving units of measurement.
-Among its most salient features are: [user-defined exception triggering](https://github.com/varocarbas/FlexibleParser/blob/master/all_readme/UnitParser.md#general-rules) and [gracefully managing numeric values of any size](https://github.com/varocarbas/FlexibleParser/blob/master/all_readme/UnitParser.md#numeric-support).
+Among its most salient features are: user-defined exception triggering and gracefully managing numeric values of any size.

+[NumberParser](https://github.com/varocarbas/FlexibleParser/blob/master/all_readme/NumberParser.md) ([C# code](https://github.com/varocarbas/FlexibleParser/tree/master/all_code/NumberParser/Source), [all_binaries](https://github.com/varocarbas/FlexibleParser/tree/master/all_binaries)/NumberParser.dll and https://github.com/varocarbas/FlexibleParser/blob/master/all_comments/NumberParser.XML with the IntelliSense information).
+It provides a common framework for all the .NET numeric types.
+Main features: exceptions managed internally; beyond-double-range support; custom mathematical functionalities.

 ## Authorship & Copyright